-Smoke Inhalation in Firefighters
+Smoke Inhalation Attorneys in Orange County

 Where there is fire, there is smoke.
 Contrary to how intense and frightful flames may appear, smoke inhalation is actually the number one cause of death and serious injury during a fire, not burns and high temperatures.
 Firefighters understand this perhaps more than anyone, as they must take special precautions to avoid smoke inhalation every time they go into the line of duty to save an innocent or their property.